Ollie-Boy/blog/content/_index.md

 # See https://ogp.me/ and https://gohugo.io/templates/internal#open-graph.
 title = "Hello :D"
 +++

-Hello and welcome to my brain dump.
-Quite messy here — incoherence, inconsistency, lots of edits, lazy grammar & punctuation and so on.
-Everything is a working draft.

-**Below is about me**

 Hello, this is *Li Xiang* aka *Shu*, friends also call me *juju*.
 {{< sidenote `
 <picture>